nholtz/sanal-book/_build/text/sdbeams/free-body-diagrams.md

   title: 'Equilibrium Example'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
-# 1: Fundamental Concepts
+# 2: Determinate Beams and Frames

-## 1.4: Free Body Diagrams
+## 2.1: Free Body Diagrams

 The construction of a proper free body diagram (FBD) is an essential